NelsonAlemanMoreno/ConceptArt/README.md

 ### A6: TBD Group Project
 Develop a mascot that will compliment/contrast a character that a partner creates.
-This render must share qualities that display about 80% angelic/ 20% demonic with a victorian aesthetic.
+Render shares qualities that are 80% angelic/ 20% demonic with a victorian aesthetic.

 ### A7: Environment
 Concepting an environments by partially painting and kitbashing.
+Kitbashing is the combonation of various photos to create a single image.
+Preperation for the project involved creating thumbnails or low fidelity sketches
+*A7.EnvironFantasy.thumbNails.png
+*A7.EnvironFantasy.render.png
+*A7.EnvironmentConcepts.ThumbNails.png
+*A7.EnvironmentConcepts.RENDER.png

+project is split in two parts.
+A fansaty environment(Dwarven highlands) and environmental reference. leading to the rendered projects serveral thumbnails were made.

+### A8: Final Project
+Create a character sence with two different IP's (hollow knight & Bloodborne) combines multiple skills of the course

+*A8.FinalProject.siloss.png
+*A8.FinalProject.Character.png

+These files are concepting idea for the character (Bloodborne) such as weapon, gender, and positioning

+*A8.FinalProject.env.png

+takes environments (hollow Knight) to make thumbnails that can be turned into kitbashed photos

+*A8.FinalProject.comp.png

+##Sketchbooks

 Sketchbook 1 - character artstyle